mrmultifunk/who-buys-the-cake/README.md

 ```

 ##### 4. Install dependencies
-If the application requires any external libraries, install them using pip while the virtual environment is activated.
 Currently, the Cake Buyer App only requires Tkinter, which is included with Python.

 #### Running the Application
 With the virtual environment activated and dependencies installed, you can run the application: